-For the last few weeks I have enjoyed coffee from Drift Away Coffee in Brooklyn, NY.
+For the last few weeks, I have enjoyed coffee from Drift Away Coffee in Brooklyn, New York.
 Drift Away has a subscription program.

-Once I was done tasting and ranking the samples, I entered the information on their website.
-Once I chose my favorites I will only get coffees that match my taste.
+Once I was done a tasting and ranked the samples, I recorded the information on their website.
+Once I chose my favourites I will only get coffees that match my taste.

 The second delivery is two weeks after the Rise & Grind tasting kit is delivered, but every delivery after is based on the frequency I choose.
 I opted for delivery every two weeks.
 Drift Away roast each week on Saturday and ships on Monday.
 Every other Thursday, a new 11 oz bag (Doppio) of freshly roasted coffee beans chosen to suit my taste arrives via the postal service.
 The Doppio is just the right size to make coffee for two for a week.

 I have no complaints.
 So far, all deliveries have been on time and I enjoyed the coffees I have received.
 The cool thing is that Drift Away is adding new coffees all the time.
 At any time, I can change my subscription to have coffee delivered more or less often.
 I can change my taste profile to medium roast or darker.
 I have options.